Skip to content

 """Create comprehensive security context for user"""

-# Get user permissions
+# Gather user permissions and risk assessment

 permissions = await self._get_user_permissions(user.user_id)